cosmos/governance/Bank.md

 The `Bank` module is active on Cosmos Hub 3.
 It's responsible for token transfer functionalities. `Bank` currently has one parameter that may be modified by governance proposal:
 1. [`sendenabled`](#1-sendenabled)

-The value for the launch parameter is outlined here, but you can [verify it yourself](#verify-parameter-values).
+The value of the launch parameter is outlined here, but you can [verify it yourself](#verify-parameter-values).

 If you're technically-inclined, [this is the technical specification](#technical-specifications).